How to Upload Photos to Google Drive and Share a Link

 -

-Under Start listing file from, choose where the details should appear.
+Under Start listing file from, choose one of the following:

-- Currently selected cell - starts from the cell you selected
+- Currently selected cell - logs data starting from wherever your cursor is in the sheet.

-- Append below existing data - adds new rows below existing sheet data
+- Append below existing data - adds new rows below any content already in the sheet.

 -